Srinu1239/job_posts_app/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you can find:

+## SRC Directory
+   ## Components
+   This directory contains all User Authention and Job Posts related React  components and respective CSS files.
+   ## Services
+   This authServices file contains all useful utility functions for calling the backend API.

 ### `npm start`